Overwhelm. That’s by far the biggest reason our kids don’t engage in independent, imaginative play as much as we’d like for them to.

 Offering them chances to help you do “grown-up” things (preparing a meal, cleaning up the house, etc) can also be really fun and rewarding for both of you!

-Anything that encourages movement is great for gross motor play!
-Musical instruments, climbing toys, push toys for younger babies, cones (for obstacle courses), jump ropes, and balance bikes all make great gross motor toys.
+Musical instruments, climbing toys, push toys for younger babies, cones (for obstacle courses), jump ropes, and balance bikes all make great movement toys.

 But the best activity for exercise and gross motor development is usually free… getting outside and enjoying nature!